Things we really like – and think you might, too!

-Also a nice, light ball – table tennis balls!
+A nice, light ball – table tennis balls!
 They fit perfectly in the wooden puzzle toy (down the page a bit), too.
 You can find these in the sports section of Target or Walmart – I’ve seen them in my grocery store, too.
 They’re everywhere!

 Fur-covered toy mice.
 A must-have – not necessarily the ones I’ve linked, but ones that are covered in fur (faux or otherwise), and preferably ones that rattle.

 Make your own cat fur toys!
 When we brush the cats, we save the fur.
 Then I take big wads of fur and roll them up, tie them in cheap nylons, and toss them in the washer with a load of laundry.
 I run them through the washer and dryer a few times, and they felt together.
-Alternately, you can just take the fur and roll them up in your hands, add a little water, and keep rolling until they hold together (thanks for the reminder, Dawn!)
+Alternately, you can just take the fur and roll them up in your hands, add a little water, and keep rolling until they hold together.
 Note: I’ve tried adding a bell to the center of these toys, and it doesn’t really work – I guess the fur mutes the sound the bell makes.